ExpressiveLabs/utau-handbook/docs/resampler_args_docs.md

 ```

 ### temp.bat: multithreaded
- This batch file is filled with pure wavtool calls to concatenate every sample.
+ This batch file is filled with pure wavtool calls to concatenate every rendered sample.
 Nothing else special is in this file.